×

 Pomegranate

 pomegranate is a good and healthy fruit, which could promote blood platelets.
-There are some studies suggesting that pomegranate could have compounds which may lead to increase in platelet count or better functioning of the plates.
+There are some studies suggesting that pomegranate could have compounds that may lead to an increase in platelet count or better functioning of the plates.

-The fruit has substances including antioxidants (like flavonoids and polyphenols) that are suggested to possess anti-inflammatory potentials as well as plate stimulating effect.
+The fruit has substances, including antioxidants (like flavonoids and polyphenols), that are suggested to possess anti-inflammatory potentials as well as plate-stimulating effects.
 These compounds may contribute to general blood health and circulation issues that could, in turn, affect platelet count.

-However, though there have been studies which suggest these beneficial outcomes as such the proof is not yet conclusive or definitive.
-Studies more often concentrate on particular parts of the pomegranate extract instead of using fruit, and this makes it hard to define exactly how a person eating from groups with about flavors may cast effects over platelet count.
+However, though there have been studies that suggest these beneficial outcomes, the proof is not yet conclusive or definitive, studies more often concentrate on particular parts of the pomegranate extract instead of using fruit, and this makes it hard to define exactly how a person eating from groups with about flavors may cast effects over platelet count.

 Perhaps some of pomegranate’s positive impacts on platelets stem from its rich antioxidant contents that can help safeguard the system against oxidative stress and inflammation which may be important factors to consider when it comes to influences upon platelet functionality as well as elastogenesis.